-I was wrong.
-There’s a gesture that lets you adjust volume or brightness in one quick motion, though it’s hard to stumble upon if you don’t know it’s there.
-Just tap and hold either function in the Control Strip , then move your hand to the left or the right.
+The first method: tap and hold either function in the Control Strip, then move your hand to the left or the right.
 The level will adjust, without you ever lifting your finger.

 It’s a little weird at first, because your finger isn’t on the dial that’s being adjusted.
-But once you get used to this, you’ll find that it saves you time.
+But once you get used to this, it will become second nature.

-Is this faster than adjusting the volume or brightness with dedicated brightness keys?
-Some may thinks so, others may disagree.
-With this gesture you can quickly find exactly the level you want in one motion, as opposed to pressing a button multiple times.
+Is these methods faster than adjusting the volume or brightness with dedicated brightness keys?
+Some may think so, others may disagree.
+With the first gesture you can quickly find exactly the level you want in one motion, as opposed to pressing a button multiple times.
 But the tactile feel of adjusting settings was also pretty close to a perfect system.
 If you’re not sold on the flexibility of the touch bar, this feature isn’t going to convert you; if you do like the touch bar, this gesture makes it even better.